kiosc-france/teleport/rfd/0156-notifications.md

 ## Details

-Notifications will be stored in the backend database and be of two types:
+Notifications will be stored in the backend and be of two types:

 1. User-specific notifications: Targets a single specific user.
 An example is a notification to notify a user that their access request has been approved.
 2. Global notifications: Targets multiple users.
 An example is a notification to notify users that there is a new access request needing review.